danielyangdev/BUAD-313-Final-Project/data/README.md

-Place data in this folder.
+Place data in this folder from the link below.

-Data can be found here:
+Data can be found here: [drive link](https://drive.google.com/drive/folders/1MYJjsgcmcy_QV8p87mFASR1UTfZsSnhI?usp=sharing)